On a combinatorial classification of fine compactified universal Jacobians: Fine Compactified Universal Jacobians

 Moreover, as in the previous example, it is clear that this can be extended to any $n\geq4$. \end{example}

 \begin{proposition} Every degree $d$ fine compactified universal Jacobian over $\overline{\M}_{2,n}$ is classical for $n\leq 3$. \end{proposition} \begin{proof} A universal stability condition $\m$ on $G_{2,n}$ is equivalent to a "universal pair" $(f^2,f^3)$ appearing in the "f2\_f3\_txt\_poly\_dims" repository in \cite{urlFCJ}, which contains computations by Rhys Wells based on a previous version of this paper.
-There it is shown that, for $1\leq n\leq3$, if a universal stability condition $\m$ is such that $\m_{(2,0,\{1\})}\in\{0,1\}$ and $\m_{(2,0,\{i\})}=0$ for each $i\neq 1$, then $\m$ is induced by a classical universal stability condition.
+There, it is shown that, for $1\leq n\leq3$, if a universal stability condition $\m$ is such that $\m_{(2,0,\{1\})}\in\{0,1\}$ and $\m_{(2,0,\{i\})}=0$ for each $i\neq 1$, then $\m$ is classical.
 Thus, the claim follows from Lemma \ref{translationlemma}. \end{proof}

-Combining Examples \ref{ex26} and \ref{ex24}, Remark \ref{rhys25} and Proposition \ref{prop23}, we can show the following result, which describes completely the inclusion of fine classical compactified Jacobians into the class of all fine compactified universal Jacobians over $\overline{\M}_{2,n}$.
+Combining Examples \ref{ex26} and \ref{ex24}, Remark \ref{rhys25} and Proposition \ref{prop23}, we can show the following result, which describes completely the inclusion of fine (semi-)classical compactified Jacobians into the class of all fine compactified universal Jacobians over $\overline{\M}_{2,n}$.

 \begin{corollary} The inclusions

 are strict in general.
 Moreover, the first inclusion is an equality for $n\leq3$, while the second is an equality for $n\leq5$. \end{corollary}